AleXXandreAutran/Air-Quality-Prediction-from-Environmental-Data/README.md

 ## Figures

 The notebook automatically saves figures in the `figures/` folder as both PDF and PNG files.
-These can be directly included in a LaTeX report.

-## Notes

-This project is a predictive statistical analysis.
-Correlations and model coefficients should not be interpreted as causal effects without an appropriate causal design.